 Start the day by visiting Kinkakuji Temple, also known as the Golden Pavilion due to its gold-plated exterior.

-Then, stroll through Nishiki Market, dubbed 'Kyoto's kitchen', where there are many interesting food and sake stores to explore.
-Arrive back at your hotel and spend the afternoon at leisure until dinner tonight at a local restaurant produce, knives and cookware.
-It is a great place to find seasonal foods and Kyoto specialties, such as Japanese sweets, pickles, dried seafood and sushi.
+Stroll through Nishiki Market, dubbed 'Kyoto's kitchen', where there are many interesting food and sake stores to explore.

+Arrive back at your hotel and spend the afternoon at leisure until dinner tonight at a local restaurant.